Intro-Quantitative-Geology/Thermochronology-I/Final-report.md

     - What are the implications of your results for the problem/hypothesis you stated in the introduction?
     - Have you sufficiently tested your hypothesis or are more experiments needed?
     - Any other topics you feel should be discussed about the implications of the model results.
-- **Conclusions/Summary (1+ paragraph)**
+- **Conclusions/Summary (1-2 paragraphs)**
-  - This should be at least 1 paragraph and summarize the main findings of your exercise.
+  - This should summarize the main findings of your exercise.
 - **References**
   - Include a list of cited references from your report.
   This list should include at least 5 primary sources.